BJP releases candidates list for Karnataka Legislative Council elections

 The ruling BJP has 116 members excluding Speaker, Congress 68 and the JD(S) 34 members in the assembly.
 The party opted to give ticket to Shankar as promised and opted to field Nagaraj and excluded AH Vishwanath.

 Nayak hails from Dakshina Kannada district while Vallyapur is from Kalaburagi and a former minister.
-Shankar, Nagaraj and Vishwanath were the rebel Congress and the JD(S) MLAs who had resigned from the Karnataka Assembly to bring down the JD(S)-Congress coalition government in June 2019 and helped install the BJP government led by BS Yediyurappa in the state.
+Shankar, Nagaraj and Vishwanath were the rebel Congress and the JD(S) MLAs who had resigned from the Karnataka Assembly to bring down the JD(S)-Congress coalition government in June 2019 and helped install the BJP government led by B S Yediyurappa in the state.

 Later, 16 of the 17 rebels joined the BJP, of which 15 had contested the byelections in December including Nagaraj and Vishwanath, who lost the polls.